 - Capital One VentureOne Card – No-annual-fee travel card gives you 1.25 “miles” per dollar charged to the card.
 The miles are essentially points, equal to a penny per point.
 You use the points to pay for travel costs in part or in full.
 For example, 20,000 points could be used to pay for $200 in travel expenses.
 (So, you could really think of this card as being equivalent to a cash back card giving you a 1.25% rebate.)

 - Chase Sapphire Preferred Card – Though not marketed as an airline card, this one’s got plenty of air and travel benefits — including 1-to-1 point transfers to United MileagePlus, Southwest Rapid Rewards, and other frequent flyer programs.
-Earn 2 points per dollar on travel and dining purchases, 1 point everywhere else, plus 50,000 bonus points if you spend over $4000 in the first 3 months of having the card.
-Use points to pay or offset travel costs — at a 20% discount (for example, 40,000 points pays for $500 in travel expenses).
+Earn 2 points per dollar on travel and dining purchases, 1 point everywhere else, plus 50,000 bonus points (worth $625 in travel when redeemed via Chase Ultimate Rewards) if you spend over $4000 in the first 3 months of having the card.
+Use points to pay or offset travel costs — at 1.25 cents per point when redeemed via Chase Ultimate Rewards.
 No annual fee first year, then you’ll pay $95 per year, so choose this only if you intend to use it often.

 - Priceline Rewards Visa – Earn 5 points per dollar on Priceline purchases and 1 point per dollar on all other purchases.
 Redeem points for statement credit to pay for travel purchases made with the card.
 Points equal pennies; for example, 10,000 points equals $100 in travel purchases.

 - Citi Prestige Card – A big $450 annual fee, but some nice benefits for frequent travelers.
-The immediate benefits include up to $250 in credit for air travel purchases made with the card, including tickets, baggage fees, in-flight purchases, etc. You can also get a $100 Global Entry application fee credit.
+The immediate benefits include up to $250 in credit for air travel purchases made with the card, including tickets, baggage fees, in-flight purchases, etc., plus a 4th night free when you book 3 nights at a hotel with the card.
+You can also get a $100 Global Entry application fee credit.
 In terms of points toward rewards, you get 3 points per dollar on air and hotel purchases made with the card, 2 points on dining and entertainment, and 1 point on everything else.
-Get 40,000 bonus points if you use the card for at $4000 in purchases within the first 3 months.

 Airline Credit Cards: